NCAR/tiegcm/doc/userguide/output.rst

 Fields on primary histories necessary for start-up of the TIEGCM are as follows:
-TN, UN, VN, O2, O1, N4S, NO, HE, AR, OP, N2D, TI, TE, NE, O2P, OMEGA, Z, POTEN
+TN, UN, VN, O2, O1, N4S, NO, HE, AR, OP, N2D, TI, TE, NE, O2P, OMEGA, Z, POTEN There are also several fields with the suffix "_NM" that contain data from the previous timestep, necessary for the job-stepping scheme for prognostic variables.
+Lower boundary conditions for neutral temperature and winds are also on the primary history (TLBC, ULBC and VLBC).

 "Secondary" history files contain diagnostic fields and/or primary history fields.
 Fields to be saved on the secondary history files are listed by the namelist input